herveaurel/HomeAssistant/README.md

 # HomeAssistant

-Groupe français Home Assistant : https://www.facebook.com/groups/homeassistantgroupefrance
+French group Home Assistant : https://www.facebook.com/groups/homeassistantgroupefrance

 ## 🤓 Mad Geek
-Mon tableau de bord compatible avec PC, smartphone, tablette
+My dashboard compatible with PC, smartphone, tablet

 -----

 ## ℹ️  INTRODUCTION

-Voici ma configuration  :
+Content  :

-- Tableau de bord (lovelace UI mode) PC, mobile, tablette
-- configuration et templates
-- thèmes jour et nuit

-Je ne suis pas un expert, je suis simplement un passionné, les codes ne sont certainement pas écrits de la meilleure façon, mais j'ai réalisé ceci avec mes petites connaissances.
-J'écris tout moi-même donc soyez indulgents ! 😊

-Je modifie régulièrement les détails, ou quand j'ai des nouvelles idées.
+- lovelace UI mode
+- Custom light and dark themes

+I'm not an expert, I'm just a hobbyist.
+The code is certainly not written in the best way, but I created this with my limited knowledge.
+I write everything myself, so please be understanding! 😊

+I regularly make changes to the details or when I have new ideas.

 -----

 ## 🚧 INSTALLATION

-Ce n'est pas du 1 click !

-Il faut quelques connaissances avant de se lancer.
-- Installer quelques intégrations HACS nécessaires au bon fonctionnnement.
-- Créer les bons sensor templates aussi, car je les utilise en masse et en appelle partout dans les cartes.
-- Savoir ou copier/coller chaque partie, que ce soit les sensor templates, le contenu du lovelace, les templates button card...
-- Modifier les entités, supprimer celles en trop etc...

-Il faut adapter à sa config ! 🙂
+It's not a one-click setup!

+Some knowledge is required before diving in:

+- Install a few HACS integrations necessary for proper functionality.
+- Create the right sensor templates because I use them extensively and call them throughout the cards.
+- Know where to copy and paste each part, whether it's the sensor templates, the contents of Lovelace, or the button card templates.
+- Adjust the entities, remove the unnecessary ones, etc.

+You need to adapt it to your configuration! 🙂

-Dashboard réalisé en 4 colonnes, grâce à "layout card" disponible sur HACS :
+Dashboard created in 4 columns, thanks to the "layout card" available on HACS:
-- l'onglet est paramétré sur Type de vue : Horizontal (layout-card) / width: 350 / max_cols: 4
+- The tab is configured with View Type: Horizontal (layout-card) / width: 350 / max_cols: 4
-- une colonne "pile verticale" est imbriquée dans une carte "type: custom:layout-card" / "layout_type: masonry" / et a comme Layout options  "width: 280"
+- A "vertical stack" column is nested within a card with "type: custom:layout-card" / "layout_type: masonry" / and has Layout options "width: 280"

-Je conseille d'installer mrs thèmes, puis de copier les templates button card, et ensuite de commencer a copier des morceaux du lovelace.
+I recommend installing mrs themes, then copying the button card templates, and then starting to copy pieces of Lovelace.

 -----

-## ℹ️  PRESENTATION
+## ℹ️  IMAGES

-### 🥳 Complètement revisité pour cette nouvelle version juillet 2023 :

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/01.jpg)